dvisionlab/Larvitar/docs/api/rendering.md

 ## Rendering API `renderImage`

 The `renderImage` function is responsible for rendering a DICOM image onto a specified HTML element using the cornerstone.js library.
 It initializes the rendering environment, loads the image, and applies optional transformations.
+It supports caching for improved performance.

 ### Function Signature